skillrepos/cc-se/labs.md

 **Action:** Use the artifact's ask/chat affordance (look for a prompt box or "Ask Claude" control inside the dashboard) and ask:
 ```
-Which repo needs my attention most right now, and why?
+Which of my files looks most recently active, and what should
+I look at first?
 ```

 ---